Skip to main content

 The external pressure of requirements such as the pensions dashboard can help leaders to rally change around innovation.

-However, the pursuit of new technologies for more personalised communications can easily spiral—a considered, diligent, and focused approach is necessary to avoid organisational disruption.
+However, the pursuit of new technologies for more personalised communications needs a considered, diligent, and focused approach to avoid organisational disruption.

 The Role of Regulation in Driving Innovation